freewind/idea-plugin-jsbeautify/README.md

 It will generate the plugin file in `./build/distributions`

-Install it in IDEA, and configure a keyshort for it.
+Install it in IDEA, you will find it in the end of `Edit` menu.
+Don't forget give it a keyshort.

 Notice
 -------